UmutBediroglu/shortest-way-OSMnx/README.md

 ### Installation
 -------------
 You can install OSMnx with conda:

-'$ conda config --prepend channels conda-forge conda create -n ox --strict-channel-priority osmnx'
+`conda config --prepend channels conda-forge conda create -n ox --strict-channel-priority osmnx`

 > If you have get this error message: